ktarasz/terraform-provider-aws/website/docs/r/iot_topic_rule.html.markdown

 * `name` - (Required) The name of the rule.
 * `description` - (Optional) The description of the rule.
+* `tags` - (Optional) Map.
+Map of tags.
+Metadata that can be used to manage the topic rule.
 * `enabled` - (Required) Specifies whether the rule is enabled.
 * `sql` - (Required) The SQL statement used to query the topic.
 For more information, see AWS IoT SQL Reference (http://docs.aws.amazon.com/iot/latest/developerguide/iot-rules.html#aws-iot-sql-reference) in the AWS IoT Developer Guide.
 * `sql_version` - (Required) The version of the SQL rules engine to use when evaluating the rule.